-32. Georgia law authorizes any eligible voter to cast his or her absentee ballot by mail.
+29. Georgia law authorizes any eligible voter to cast his or her absentee ballot by mail.
 O.C.G.A. § 21-2-380(b).
 To obtain an absentee ballot, the voter must submit a written application containing the voter's name, registration address, mailing address (if different), the election the voter wishes to participate in, and the name and relationship of the person requesting the ballot if other than the elector.
 Id. at § 21-2-381(a)(1)(A), (C).
 The voter may submit the application by mail, facsimile, email, or in person.
 Id. at § 21-2-381(a)(1)(A).
-The application can be submitted as early as 180 days and as late as the Friday before Election Day.
-Id. at §§ 21-2-381(a)(1)(A); 21-2-384(a)(2).

-- 33. If the board of registrars or the absentee ballot clerk verifies that the voter is eligible to vote and verifies the voter's signature the registrar or clerk mails out the absentee ballot within three business days of receiving the application.
-Id. at § 21-2-381(b)(1)-(2); Ga.
+30. If the board of registrars or the absentee ballot clerk verifies that the voter is eligible to vote and verifies the voter's signature, the registrar or clerk mails out the absentee ballot within three business days of receiving the application.
+Id. at 21-2-381(b)(1)-(2); Ga.
 Comp.
+R. & Regs 183-1-14-.11.

-R. & Regs.
-183-1-14-11.
-Such ballots are mailed from 49 days before Election Day up to the Friday before Election Day.
-O.C.G.A. § 21-2-384(a)(2). - 34.
-When an absentee voter receives an official absentee ballot, he or she receives two envelopes.
+31. When an absentee voter receives an official absentee ballot, he or she receives two envelopes.
 O.C.G.A. § 21-2-384(b).
 The voter must place the completed absentee ballot in the smaller of the two envelopes.
 Id.
 The smaller envelope must then be placed in the larger envelope, which contains the oath of the voter-referred to as an "elector" in the oath-and a line for the voter's signature on the back of the envelope.
-Id. at § 21-2-384(b)-(c). - 35.
-The form of the oath is specified by O.C.G.A. § 21-2-384(c)(1), which states that: The oaths referred to in subsection (b) of this Code section shall be in substantially the following form:
+Id. at § 21-2-384(b)-(c).

+32. The form of the oath is specified by O.C.G.A. § 21-2-384(c)(1), which states that: The oaths referred to in subsection (b) of this Code section shall be in substantially the following form:

 I, the undersigned, do swear (or affirm) that I am a citizen of the United States and of the State of Georgia; that I possess the qualifications of an elector required by the laws of the State of Georgia; that I am entitled to vote in the precinct containing my residence in the primary or election in which this ballot is to be cast; that I am eligible to vote by absentee ballot; that I have not marked or mailed any other absentee ballot, nor will I mark or mail another absentee ballot for voting in such primary or election; nor shall I vote therein in person; and that I have read and understand the instructions accompanying this ballot; and that I have carefully complied with such instructions in completing this ballot.
-I understand that the offer or acceptance of money or any other object of value to vote for any particular candidate, list of candidates, issue, or list of issues included in this election constitutes an act of voter fraud and is a felony under Georgia law.
+I understand that the offer or acceptance of money or any other object of value to vote for any particular candidate, list of candidates, issue, or list of issues included in this election constitutes an act of voter fraud and is a felony under Georgia law. ,PACTDOCKET.COM

-Signature or Mark of Elector Printed Name of Elector
+Signature or Mark of Elector

+Printed Name of Elector

-36. The ballot envelope must also include an oath for those who are assisting absentee voters, in substantially the following form:2
+The ballot envelope must also include an oath for those who are 33.

+assisting absentee voters, in substantially the following form: